There are so many things that make Austin a green city.

 A few weeks back I took in my go-to Elizabeth Suzann silk dress and sauntered out $17.32 broker.
 Yes, you read that right.
 It cost me nearly 20 bucks to clean a single garment.

 The price was a big fat reality check that sometimes my finances limit my ability to live green.
 I’m able to spend more on organic and local food, so I make a point to, but eco dry cleaning, at least the EcoClean version, is way out of my income bracket.
 It’s hard for me to write this without feeling like a total hypocrite, but I know I’m not the only one who can’t afford it!
+But when reading about how much of an impact your carbon footprint has on the environment here, it’s difficult to not make these financial sacrifices for the well-being of the planet.

 Here’s what I’ll cover: